Coldcard/firmware/releases/QChangeLog.md

 - Enhancement: Scan any QR and report if it is part of a wallet this Coldcard knows the key for.
 Includes Multisig and single sig wallets.
+    - searches up to the first 764 external addresses (not change addresses)
+    - stores data as it goes to accelerate future uses
+- Cleanups in NFC code: repeated messages, "Unable to find data expectd in NDEF", removed.